redwoodjs/redwood/docs/docs/services.md

 ### Choosing a Good Key

 As the old saying goes "there are only two hard problems in computer science: cache, and naming things."
-The reason cache is included in this list is, funnily enough, usually because of naming something—the key for the cache.
+The reason cache is included in this list is, funnily enough, many times because of naming something—the key for the cache.

 Consider a product that you want to cache.
 At first thought you may think "I'll use the name of the product as its key" and so your key is `led light strip`.
-One problem is that you must make absolutely sure that your product name is unique.
+One problem is that you must make absolutely sure that your product name is unique across your shop.
 This may not be a viable solution for your store: you could have two manufacturers with the same product name.

 Okay, let's use the product's database ID as the key: `41443`.
 It's definitely going to be unique now, but what if you later add a cache for users?
 Could a user record in the database have that same ID?
 Probably, so now you may think you're retrieving a cached user, but you'll get the product instead.